mrRosset/Symbian-Archive/index.md

 ## Documentation

 A lot of whitepapers published on the nokia website and a lot of Developer Forum Guides are not saved yet.
 Worse it's actually a lot harder to know what is missing, since no complete list is available to my knowledge.
+What has been collected is not yet organized but should be in the next few weeks.

+# Thanks

+An immense thanks to freaks_r_us who collected and archived a lot of ressources.
+He/she also saved a lot of community collected tools.
+I hope to eventually store everything here.
+[Link to the archive](https://www.mediafire.com/folder/79jhy594xb3uk/Symbian_Development)

+The second huge thanks is to Artjom Vejsel, who host on his [personal website](https://akawolf.org/) a full mirror of the Symbian Foundation Wiki and of the Symbian Mercurial Repository.

+And a final thanks to everyone who helped collect those files when they were originally collected as part of the NGemu project.